-The potential impacts relating to demographics and community facilities have only decreased as compared to the 2013 SEIS due to the Project Refinement to eliminate 3-bedroom units.
+The Applicant believes that potential impacts relating to demographics and community facilities have only decreased as compared to the 2013 SEIS due to the Project Refinement to eliminate 3-bedroom units.
+The results contained in the following sections regarding emergency services, schools, and fiscal impacts are derived from studies conducted by the Applicant.
+As discussed below, the Ossining Union Free School District disputes the data and conclusions set forth in this FSEIS.